 ‘Not guilty by reason of mental illness’ is a verdict victims and other witnesses may find difficult to understand and accept.
 It can feel like no-one is being held responsible for the harm the crime caused.
 The NSW Government has recognised this and in June 2018 announced it would change the verdict’s wording.
 In the meantime, it’s important to know that the verdict is not a finding that the accused did not commit the crime and it doesn’t mean the court doesn’t recognise the harm that has been done.

 It’s also important to remember that the verdict can have significant consequences.
 For example, after a person is found not guilty on mental illness grounds, the court will usually detain them and order that they are assessed by the MHRT.
 If the MHRT finds they are still a threat to themselves or others, they will remain in detention until this is no longer the case – that is, they will have no minimum or maximum detention period (see Detention for serious crimes involving mental illness or impairment below).

-Some lawyers avoid using the mental illness defence because of the possibility of indefinite detention, and instead ask the court to take the accused’s mental condition into account during sentencing.
+Some defence lawyers avoid using the mental illness defence because of the possibility of indefinite detention, and instead ask the court to take the accused’s mental condition into account during sentencing.